 - Freelancer FAQS (Various questions new freelancer writers ask.)

 Starting a community is a huge responsibility, but can yield many long-term traffic benefits if done right.

 Building a community of people who enjoy reading and learning from your blog can help you establish yourself as an industry leader in your niche.

 One of the best ways to get started with your own community is by creating a Facebook group.

-I’ve served as admin for many Facebook groups in the past and I recently created my own group to start building a community around the new purpose of my blog.
-(Join The Mompreneur Outlet Facebook group)
+I’ve served as admin for many Facebook groups in the past and I recently created my own group to start building a community of my own.

 When you have your own Facebook group, you can create content based on discussions your followers have, and questions they ask you.
 This will make them love your blog even more and recommend it to others.